Radialbog9/MinecraftManhunt/README.md

 ## Contributing
 Please report any bugs you find in a GitHub Issue or improve our code and make a pull request!
-We're always open for suggestions!
+We're always open to suggestions!

 ## API
 This plugin has a (somewhat simple) API for developers to use.